Generic selectors

 MATTHEW 26

-26:27 And He took the cup; and after giving thanks, He gave it to them, saying, “All of you drink of it;
+26:27 Then He took the cup, and gave thanks, and gave it to them, saying, “Drink from it, all of you.

 LUKE 22

-22:20 In like manner also, He took the cup after supper, saying, “This cup is the New Covenant in My blood, which is poured out for you.
+22:20 Likewise He also took the cup after supper, saying, “This cup is the new covenant in My blood, which is shed for you.

 1 CORINTHIANS 11

-11:25 In like manner, He also took the cup after He had supped, saying, “This is the cup of the New Covenant in My blood.
-This do, as often as you drink it, in the remembrance of Me.”
+11:25 In the same manner He also took the cup after supper, saying, “This cup is the new covenant in My blood.
+This do, as often as you drink it, in remembrance of Me.”

 Pause here and pray to ask a blessing upon the wine and then proceed to drink it.